beSnake: A routing algorithm for scalable spin-qubit architectures: Introduction

 \item Efficiently handling complex routing scenarios involving parallelized two-qubit and shuttle-based Z gates.

-\item Adapting to various architecture topologies while using noise-aware and adjusting the level of optimization.
+\item Adapting to various architecture topologies while being noise-aware and able to adjust the level of optimization.

-\item Significantly improving over the state-of-the-art (shuttle-based SWAP algorithm) with a considerable decrease in gate and depth overhead for up to $1,000$ qubits. \end{enumerate}
+\item Significantly improving over the state-of-the-art (the Shuttle-based SWAP routing algorithm) with a considerable decrease in gate and depth overhead for up to $1,000$ qubits. \end{enumerate}

 The remainder of this paper is structured as follows: Section \ref{Problem statement} presents the problem statement regarding routing for spin-qubit architectures with particular use of the shuttle operation.
-In Section \ref{Related work}, we discuss related work and their limitations that include qubit routing techniques used in other quantum technologies as well as algorithms used in classical computing.
+In Section \ref{Related work}, we discuss related work and their limitations, including qubit routing techniques used in other quantum technologies as well as algorithms used in classical computing.
 We present beSnake in Section \ref{The beSnake routing algorithm}, explain its internal functionality with three representative examples, and discuss special routing cases in detail.
-Then, in Section \ref{Simulations}, we thoroughly analyze the performance of beSnake by considering several configurations related to different levels of shortest path optimizations, the SWAP replacement functionality, the behavior on more connected topologies, and various qubit densities.
-In this section we also compare beSnake with the shuttle-based SWAP routing algorithm on random and real algorithms with up to $1,000$ qubits and discuss the obtained improvements.
-Finally, we discuss future directions and conclude this paper in Section \ref{Conclusions}.
+Then, in Section \ref{Simulations}, we thoroughly analyze the performance of beSnake by considering several configurations related to different levels of shortest path optimizations, the SWAP replacement functionality, the behavior on more connected topologies, and on various qubit densities.
+In the same section, we also compare beSnake with the Shuttle-based SWAP routing algorithm \cite{SpinQ} on random and real algorithms with up to $1,000$ qubits and discuss the obtained improvements.
+Finally, we discuss future directions and draw conclusions in Section \ref{Conclusions}.